 Each of the above transaction cognitions consist of specialized mental models or scripts (Arthur, 1994; Neisser, 1967; Read, 1987) that guide individuals' responses to three principal sources of market opportunity.
-Planning-related thinking skills are important because levels of planning affect the levels of difficulty in making transactions happen.
+Planning-related thinking skills are important because levels of planning affects the levels of difficulty in making transactions happen.
 Promise-related thinking skills are necessary because transactions must happen through the willing participation of each party to the transaction, which only occurs where the transaction "promises" to be beneficial.
 Similarly, competition-related thinking skills are necessary because as human beings, we typically want to "get the best product" for our money-and so the work offered for sale must be the most competitive if it is to be purchased by the other person/customer.
 Where planning, promise and competition thinking skills (cognitions) are sufficient, the difficulty of transacting is reduced, and economic development happens (Mitchell, 2001a).

 Transaction costs.
-In my view, difficulties in transacting are the single greatest enemy of economic prosperity.
+Difficulties in transacting are the single greatest enemy of economic prosperity.
 Transactions become more difficult as "transaction costs" increase.
-Transaction costs are the costs of running the economic system, and are thought to be similar to friction in a physical system (Arrow, 1969: 48; Williamson, 1985: 19), although to be more precise, it is more likely that they correspond to the concept of entropy, which the Merriam-Webster Dictionary defines to be: the degradation of the matter and energy in the universe to an ultimate state of inertness.
-In short from a value creation perspective, transaction costs degrade the value potential of human transacting.
-However, economic opportunity occurs when entrepreneurs utilize planning, promise and competition cognitions to enact transaction cognitions.
-This is why entrepreneurship-based economic development may be viewed as a cognitive process that fights/ reverses economic entropy.
+Transaction costs are the costs of running the economic system, and are equivalent to friction in a physical system (Arrow, 1969: 48; Williamson, 1985: 19).
+Economic opportunity occurs when entrepreneurs utilize planning, promise and competition cognitions to enact transactions that would otherwise fail due to transaction costs, which is why economic development may be considered to be a cognitive process (Mitchell, 2001a).

-On-reserve transacting has been shown to be many times more difficult (i.e., be subject to higher entropy) than ordinary transacting in a market (please see Mitchell & Morse, 2002; Nyce, 2003 for an in-depth analysis of these added difficulties).
-My assertion here is that such difficulties stem from the economic development errors that began in Globalization 1 (G1), continue in Globalization 2 (G2), and have yet to be corrected.
+On-reserve transacting has been shown to be many times more difficult than ordinary transacting in a market (please see Mitchell & Morse, 2002; Nyce, 2003 for an in-depth analysis of these added difficulties).
+Our assertion here is that such difficulties stem from the economic development errors that began in Globalization 1 (G1), continue in Globalization 2 (G2), and have yet to be corrected.